Updated 11th November 2020

 Any resident who has symptoms which might indicate the virus will be cared for in isolation in their own room with staff adhering to our stringent infection control procedures.
 If symptoms progress and cause concern, staff will follow the prescribed process to access medical support and request testing.
 Designated Next of Kin will be kept informed as necessary.

-The League of Friends have decided for the time being to cancel public events, especially where they would have involved people coming on site, including the lunch at St Augustine’s planned for 14th May and the Summer Fair planned for 3rd June.
+The League of Friends have decided for the time being to cancel public events, especially where they would have involved people coming on site.